mafia2online/m2o-reborn/README.md

 * heavy use of single-header styled libraries
 * unity builds based projects
 * fast compile time orientation
+* auto-building and auto-delivery (not fully implemented atm)

 ## Prerequisites

-* visual studio 2017 (project itself isn't version dependant, however multiple static libs inside vendors, are built targetng vs2017, something that hepefully we gonna fix in the future)
+* visual studio 2017 (project itself isn't version dependant, however multiple static libs inside vendors, are built targeting vs2017, something that hepefully we gonna fix in the future)
 * bought and installed steam version of the Mafia II
 * running steam client